dev-alianwar/Laravel-7-Boilerplate-with-Spatie-uuid-Unishrp-filemanager-integeration/README.md

 ## About this Boilerplate

 Many developer find it hard to use the following packages all together.
 It gives you a lot for starting a new project by having three important packages pre-installed and configured .
 Firstly, this boilerplate uses uuid as primary key for all models instead auto-increment id.
 Secondly, it has integeration with spatie-permissions and example can be seen in seeders.
-Thirdly, it has pre-configured  unisharip/filemanager with CKEditor, TinyMCE and other editors examples is a free a reknowned filemanage.
+Thirdly, it has pre-configured  unisharip/filemanager with CKEditor, TinyMCE and other examples.
 Finally, It has a demo link on the homepage.

 ## What is different?
 - Default models to UUID as primary key auto-creation